 Attendance & Punctuality

-Attendance is very important
+Good Attendance is VITAL

 Every day, children learn new things and develop many skills.